sujal-GITHUB/Pandas/README.md

-#Pandas: Data Analysis and Manipulation with Python
+# Pandas: Data Analysis and Manipulation with Python

-##Welcome to the Pandas repository!
+## Welcome to the Pandas repository!
 This project provides comprehensive examples and explanations for various tasks using the Pandas library in Python.
 Pandas is one of the most powerful and easy-to-use libraries for data manipulation and analysis in Python.

 Features

 Data Cleaning: Handling missing values, duplicates, and inconsistent data.
 Data Transformation: Aggregation, merging, reshaping, and group operations.
 Exploratory Data Analysis (EDA): Filtering, sorting, and summarizing datasets.
 Time Series Analysis: Date and time functionalities.
 File I/O: Reading and writing CSV, Excel, JSON, and more.
 Visualization: Plotting data with Pandas built-in functions.

-Technologies Used
+Technologies Used:

 Python (v3.x)
 Pandas (v1.x)
 NumPy (v1.x)
 Matplotlib (v3.x) for data visualization
-Jupyter Notebooks for interactive data analysis Installation
+Jupyter Notebooks for interactive data analysis
-Clone the repository:

 bash
 Copy code